robert-laws/2021-html-css-challenges/working-projects/current/README.md

 ## Conclusion

 This challenge was great to get comfortable with CSS Grid layout.
 All areas of the layout were handled with CSS Grid, including areas that could conceivable be handled just as easily with Flexbox - the navigation section, for example.
 A great feature of CSS Grid is it's versatility for handling both simple and complex layout needs.
 A great benefit of CSS Grid is that it allows developers to write semantic HTML code and leave the visual layout to the CSS code separately.
+CSS Grid also lends itself to flexibility when building a responsive website.
+Taking advantage of flow of grid items within a grid layout, the transition from a complex grid for desktop to a simpler grid for mobile can be handled without too much difficulty.